 AAS Meeting Sessions & Content

-At the Winter and Summer of the AAS there are several kinds of sessions depending on the kind of topic to be presented.
+At the winter and summer meetings of the AAS there are several kinds of sessions depending on the kind of topic to be presented.
 Guidelines for proposing sessions are listed below.
 Different guidelines apply to AAS Topical Conference Series and Regional Meetings and you can learn more on the pages for those events.

 Types of Sessions at AAS Meetings